-This period in American history is certainly characterized by all of these things, and more often than not it is with these images that Americans today prefer to remember it.
+This period in American history is certainly characterized by all of these things, and more often than not, it's with these images that Americans today prefer to remember it.
 And why not?
-Nostalgia for "The Sixties" gave us Lollapalooza, poetry slams, retro Volkswagen Beetles, the film Across the Universe, big hoop earrings, fabulous Halloween costumes, and Austin Powers.
-But the event, more than any other, that dominated this decade is the same event that many would prefer to forget—the Vietnam War.
+Nostalgia for the '60s gave us Lollapalooza, poetry slams, retro Volkswagen Beetles, the Across the Universe homage to the Beatles, hoop earrings, great Halloween costumes, and Austin Powers.

 "Nam."
 In the United States, this one-syllable word has come to mean many things for many different people with various class, racial, political, and national backgrounds.
-This tiny word carries tremendous weight; it can incite a slough of feelings, including sorrow, regret, anger, revulsion, embarrassment, betrayal, and confusion.
+This tiny word carries tremendous weight.
+It can incite a slew of feelings, including sorrow, regret, anger, revulsion, embarrassment, betrayal, and confusion.
 Many would rather forget it altogether, particularly those who think of this war as one of—if not the—most disastrous periods in American history.

 Was it the loss of life?
-Certainly it was for those personally affected by a warfront death, but in terms of total casualties the Vietnam War was relatively benign.
-Seven times more Americans perished in World War II; in the U.S. Civil War, America's most bloody war, more than 600,000 Americans died—over ten times the number of Americans killed in the Vietnam War.
-Vietnam lost far more of its people in the war; reports estimate that some 2 million South Vietnamese and 2 million North Vietnamese men and women died—70 times more than the number of U.S. casualties.
+Certainly it was for those personally affected by a warfront death, but in terms of total casualties, the Vietnam War was relatively benign.
+Seven times more Americans perished in World War II.
+In the Civil War, America's bloodiest war, more than 600,000 Americans died—over ten times the number of Americans killed in the Vietnam War.
+Vietnam lost far more of its people in the war; reports estimate that close to 3 million North and South Vietnamese men and women died.
+That's basically a zillion times more than the number of U.S. casualties (about 59,000).